-1. Number of samples to be picked and analysed from a batch of product.
+1. A number of samples to be picked and analyzed from a batch of product.

 2. Acceptance criteria to reject or approve the batch.

 The concept of Acceptable Quality Level is taken from ISO 2859-1 – Sampling Procedures for Inspection.
 This is a statistical tool that helps the buyer in product inspection.
 Most of the suppliers involved in international trade are aware of it.
 AQL is used to assure the product quality using international inspection standards.
 AQL is determined by two tables one for the number of samples to be taken and other for acceptance limits.

 First of all, a code letter is selected from the table 1 according to the batch/lot size.
 For example, if batch size is 5,00,000 then the letter will be P for the inspection level II.
 Inspection level is selected as per the criticality of the defect.

 Now find the number of samples to be taken using table 2.
 800 units should be sampled for the letter P. Acceptable limit for this batch is 21 units for 1.5 and above AQL.
 If 22 units found defective then batch will be rejected.
 Generally, AQL and inspection level is given by the buyers as per their requirements and it may change buyer to buyer.
 AQL ranges from 0.01 to 1000 according to the criticality of the product defect.
 For critical it remains 100% accurate means no range, for major defects 2.5% and for minor remains generally 4%.

 Using Acceptable Quality Level in pharmaceuticals can help to meet the international standards for pharmaceutical inspection.
 A sampling plan can be created for pharmaceutical finished products using these AQL tables.

 Ankur Choudhary is India's first professional pharmaceutical blogger, author and founder of Pharmaceutical Guidelines, a widely-read pharmaceutical blog since 2008.
 Sign-up for the free email updates for your daily dose of pharmaceutical tips.